 GF: I am a school day photographer, I show up at 7:30 am to my location with my kit that they assigned me.
 Once the crew has arrived we set up usually in the gym of the school we are shooting for that day.
-The goal is to take photos for all students and staff in the school in one day.
-So I usually take hundreds of kids photos in a day.
+The goal is to take photos of all students and staff in the school in one day.
+So I usually take hundreds of kids’ photos in a day.
 Thankfully I don’t have to worry about any editing.

 Each day the location Is different and the local spots could be anywhere from Osoyoos to Salmon Arm, out of town locations I go to will be places like Nakusp and Nelson.